Digital receipts and expense tracking for MTD compliance

 Avoid common mistakes

-- Don't lose essential receipts, such as those for petrol.
+- Don't lose essential receipts, such as those for petrol, as they are necessary for claiming expenses and ensuring accurate records.

 Bank feeds as digital records